 I have a very simple message for you today.
 Here it is: if you don’t like how people treat you, you should probably check how you treat people.

-If you’re still a bit fuzzy on what I’m driving at, let me tell you a story.
+That’s it.
+If you’re still wondering what I’m driving at, let me tell you a story.

 A baker had been buying a kilo of butter from a farmer every day for many months.
 One day, he decided to weigh his purchase.
 That was when he realised that the butter he had been buying all this time was not quite up to the kilo he had been paying for.
 He was furious.
 He dragged the farmer to court.